haydendaly/nos-t-infrastructure/DOCUMENTATION.md

 }
 ```

 This example is for the start message and to stop the system, a similar message with the `type: "stop"` and just a `stopTime` field in ISO 8601 format will stop the system.
-If fields aren't provided in the control dashboard, the `startTime`/`simStartTime` will be defaulted to 30 seconds in the future, `simStopTime` will be defaulted to 36000 seconds in the future, ,and `timeScaling` will be defaulted to 600.
+If fields aren't provided in the control dashboard, the `startTime` will be defaulted to 30 seconds in the future, `simStartTime` will be defaulted to one week in the past `simStopTime` will be defaulted to 6 days in the past, and `timeScaling` will be defaulted to 144.

 #### Sensor